vives-devbit/git-course/docs/git-tools/README.md

 git config --global user.email "Firstname.Lastname@example.com"
 ```

+## Posh-git

+[Posh-git](https://github.com/dahlbyk/posh-git) is a Powershell module that provides a status summary of the git repository.
+It also provides tab completion on git commands, branch names, etc.

+1. Open an elevated Powershell terminal.
+Right-click on powershell and select run as administrator.
+2. Set-ExecutionPolicy RemoteSigned -Scope CurrentUser -Confirm2
+3. Install-Module PowerShellGet -Scope CurrentUser -Force -AllowClobber
+4. Add-PoshGitToProfile
+5. Open a new Powershell window

 ## Visual Studio Code

 Visual Studio Code is a lightweight but powerful source code editor which runs on your desktop and is **available for Windows, macOS and Linux**.
 It comes with built-in support for JavaScript, TypeScript, Node.js, and Git and has a rich ecosystem of **extensions** for other languages (such as C++, C#, Java, Python, PHP, Go) and runtimes (such as .NET and Unity).